Kohnnn/deepseek-n8n-automate-workflow/README.md

 ### Work in process

-⭐️ Change detection to moitor website
+⭐️ Change detection to monitor website

 ## Installation

 ### Download the open-source LLMs tool [right here](https://ollama.com/):

-After installation, run the app and visit [http://localhost:11434]() on you browser, you should get:
+After installation, run the app and visit [http://localhost:11434]() on your browser, you should get:

 ```
 Ollama is running
 ```

-No you can download and use any GGUF/HF/EXL2 LLMs directly in terminal or through any supported platform.
+Now you can download and use any GGUF/HF/EXL2 LLMs directly in terminal or through any supported platform.
-Go to [Ollama Models](https://ollama.com/search), choose any models you want to run, I suggest [llama3.2:3b](https://ollama.com/library/llama3.2:3b) for first use, the run this code:
+Go to [Ollama Models](https://ollama.com/search), choose any models you want to run, I suggest [llama3.2:3b](https://ollama.com/library/llama3.2:3b) for first use, then run this code:

 ```
 ollama run llama3.2:3b
 ```
-Or you can try [deepseek-r1](https://ollama.com/library/deepseek-r1) to use the lastest opensource reasoning model:
+Or you can try [deepseek-r1](https://ollama.com/library/deepseek-r1) to use the latest opensource reasoning model:

 ```
 ollama run deepseek-r1
 ```

-These are only the mainstreams LLMs models, you can access to more advance one on websites likes: [Models - Hugging Face](https://huggingface.co/models) and even customize/fine tuning your own models.
-To check whether the model can run locally with your computer specs, refer to this [extractum-llms](https://llm.extractum.io/list/) list.
+These are only the mainstream LLMs models, you can access more advanced ones on websites like: [Models - Hugging Face](https://huggingface.co/models) and even customize/fine tune your own models.
+To check whether a model can run locally with your computer specs, refer to this [extractum-llms](https://llm.extractum.io/list/) list.

 ##### Optional: Change the models installation folder to different drive.

-Since Ollama store models in your C:\ drive, it is difficult to scale up for more sophisticated models.
+Since Ollama stores models in your C:\ drive, it is difficult to scale up for more sophisticated models.
-You can change it by follow this guide: [How to Deploy and Experiment with Ollama Models on Your Local Machine (Windows) | by Avighan Majumder | Medium](https://medium.com/@dpn.majumder/how-to-deploy-and-experiment-with-ollama-models-on-your-local-machine-windows-34c967a7ab0e)
+You can change it by following this guide: [How to Deploy and Experiment with Ollama Models on Your Local Machine (Windows) | by Avighan Majumder | Medium](https://medium.com/@dpn.majumder/how-to-deploy-and-experiment-with-ollama-models-on-your-local-machine-windows-34c967a7ab0e)

-### Install Dockers and the local AI kit
+### Install Docker and the local AI kit

 Download and install these dependencies:

 * [Git - Downloads](https://git-scm.com/downloads) - to manage source code
-* [Windows | Docker Docs](https://docs.docker.com/desktop/setup/install/windows-install/) - to develope and host the apps
+* [Windows | Docker Docs](https://docs.docker.com/desktop/setup/install/windows-install/) - to develop and host the apps

 ### For Nvidia GPU users